-Strength and Organization of the Russian Armed Forces from Winter 1941 to Winter 1942.
+Strength and Organization of the Soviet Armed Forces from Winter 1941 to Winter 1942.
 Divisions and formations, equipment and tanks.

 On 5 December 1941, in temperatures of minus 30 degrees centigrade, the Red Army launched its counter-offensive with 720,000 men, 670 tanks (205 of which were heavy KV-1 and medium T-34 models), 5900 guns and mortars and 415 Katyusha rocket launchers.
 The offensive was the first success of the Red Army and was a tremendous boost to morale.

 During the first months of the 1942 campaign, Stalin decreed an all-out offensive, but the operation ended in disaster as the Soviet armies were encircled and destroyed by the German Army Group South’s own offensive.
 The Soviet forces were pushed back deep into the Caucasus.
 The bitterest fighting was concentrated at the key position of Stalingrad, and it was here that the German offensive foundered, unable to dislodge the Soviet defenders whose stubborn resistance during the autumn of 1942 was one of the turning points of the war.